ConfSched/ConfSched/docs/admin.md

 <code>bower install jquery</code>

 This is the build process.
 This grabs all of our dependencies through bower.
-So you'll need to run the following:
+So you'll need to run the following in your ConfSched directory:

 <code>grunt copy</code>